arunkumar-mourougappane/Runestone/README.md

 # ultimate-bash-additions

-An archive of all bash customizations.
+This is an archive of all bash customizations.

-## Utility Scripts:
+### Utility Scripts

-- comic_repacker:
+- comic_repacker
-  - A script to read ZIP archive, convert the supported files to png and repack them as CBR.
+  This script reads a ZIP archive, converts the supported files to PNG, and then repackages them as CBR.

+[!NOTE]
+All scripts are written for bash 5.1.16(1) and python 3.10.XX.